ahmymas/Courcera/README.md

-# Courcera
+#  Python for Everybody(Getting Started with Phyton)
-These codes from exercises of the cource "Programming for everybody(Getting started with Phyton)" in Courcera.
+These codes from exercises of the cource "Programming for Everybody(Getting Started with Phyton)" in Courcera.